 5. La Jolla’s Beachside Fun

 La Jolla’s beaches were made for families.
 In addition to being a great stretch of sand with a playground and mild surf for families, La Jolla Shores Beach is also the launching spot for guided kayak tours which paddle out to nearby sea caves.
 Wildlife abounds in the rich marine habitat of La Jolla Cove where families can snorkel alongside harmless leopard sharks which use the cove as their nursery.
-The Children’s Pool, a small beach protected by a sea wall and originally designed to be a play area for kids, is now a sea lion rookery and great spot for wildlife viewing.
+The Children’s Pool, a small beach protected by a sea wall and originally designed to be a play area for kids, is now a sea lion rookery and a great spot for wildlife viewing.

 See what else La Jolla has to offer families.